bgold09/dotfiles/README.md

     * [delimitMate] - auto-completion for quotes, brackets, etc.
     * [DetectIndent] - detect the indentation settings for an open file
     * [fugitive] - git wrapper
+    * [gitgutter] - shows a git diff in the gutter (sign column) and stages/reverts hunks
     * [Gundo] - visualization of the vim undo tree
     * [json] - syntax highlighting for JSON
     * [matchit] - match '%' to more than just single characters